ktaylor63/southeast/site/content/landscape-conservation.md

 ## Alliances in Science

-{{< figure class="photo" src="/images/pages/counting-mussels.jpg" alt="NC biologists counts mussels under a microscope" link="https://flic.kr/p/onDw7j" caption="A biologist with the state of North Carolina looks at mussels.
+{{< figure class="photo-center" src="/images/pages/counting-mussels.jpg" alt="NC biologists counts mussels under a microscope" link="https://flic.kr/p/onDw7j" caption="A biologist with the state of North Carolina looks at mussels.
 Photo by Gary Peeples, USFWS." >}}

 **Landscape Conservation Cooperatives** (LCCs) are scientific partnerships designed to assess and help tackle the biggest conservation challenges of the 21st century.